 Why do toddlers act out more with mom than dad?
 It could be because dad is more of a pushover or confusingly, less of a pushover!

 It would help if you spent some time watching the way your partner and toddler interact.

 Parents should act as a team when raising a child.
 If one parent is much more lenient or gives in too easily, then your toddler will begin to prefer one parent over the other.

 If dad is more lenient and gives in more easily, your toddler will prefer him.
-However, if he is much more strict, then your toddler may respect him more so they do not act up!
+However, if he is much more strict, your toddler may respect him more, so they do not act up!

 Your job is to figure out any behavioral changes in the way you both parent to stop this.